WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_preprocess/AFNI_preprocessing_2.rst

   # ---- create group anatomy mask, mask_group+tlrc ----
   #      (resampled from tlrc base anat, MNI_avg152T1+tlrc)
   3dresample -master full_mask.$subj+tlrc -prefix ./rm.resam.group      \
-             -input /Users/ajahn/abin/MNI_avg152T1+tlrc
+             -input /opt/afni/MNI_avg152T1+tlrc

   # convert to binary group mask; fill gaps and holes
   3dmask_tool -dilate_input 5 -5 -fill_holes -input rm.resam.group+tlrc \
               -prefix mask_group

-The output of this code, which you will examine in greater detail in the next chapter, is the creation of a mask which traces the outline of the signal detected by the image:
+The rest of the code within the “mask” block creates a union of masks that represents the extent of all of the individual fMRI datasets in the experiment.
+It then computes a mask for the anatomical dataset, and then takes the intersection of the fMRI and anatomical masks

 Scaling
 *******